um-grex/grex-docs/content/english/software/_index.md

 Software that comes as a binary archive to be unpacked can be simply unpacked into your home directory location.
 Then, the paths should be set for the software to be found: either by including the environment variable in __$HOME/.bashrc__ or in __$HOME/.bash_profile__ or by creating a specific module in __$HOME/modulefiles/my-software/version__ following Lmod instructions for [writing Modules](https://lmod.readthedocs.io/en/latest/015_writing_modules.html).

-There exist binary software environments like conda that manage their own tree of binary-everything.
-These can be used as well, with some caution, because automatically pulling everything might conflict with the same software existing in the HPC environment (Python package paths, MPI libraries, etc.).
+There exist binary software environments like _conda_ that manage their own tree of binary-everything.
+These can be used from your home directory as well, with some caution, because automatically pulling every software from a conda channel might conflict with the same software existing in the HPC environment (Python package paths, MPI libraries, etc.).
+> Note that as of 2024, Anaconda owners strictened their licensing policy.
+We do not provide any system-wide _conda_ installations on Grex.
+In case users want to continue using _conda_, they must be sure that they have a proper Anaconda license to do so.
+Note also that the same applies for _mamba_ which would use the same conda software channels.

 However, if a software is really a part of the base OS (something like a graphics Desktop software, etc.), it can be hard to rebuild from sources due to many dependencies.
 If needed, it may be better if installed centrally or used in a container, see Containers [documentation](software/containers).